 Rewild Portland is a non-profit organization serving Portland, Oregon and the surrounding wild and rural communities.
 Our mission is to foster resilience through place-based arts, traditions, and technologies.
 This mission comes to life in the form of community-building, ecological restoration, and education.
 Please help us with our mission and donate today.

-Learn MoreThe Free Skills Series is a once a month opportunity to explore different skills through a rewilding lens.
+The Resilient Skills Series is a once a month opportunity to explore different skills through a rewilding lens.
 It is accessible and open to the public, and no previous experience is necessary to attend.
-Our Free Skills Series has one core ethic behind it: All people must have free and open access to creating resilience …
+Our Resilient Skills Series has one core ethic behind it: All people must have access to creating resilience in their lives. …

 Learn MoreOur Mission is to foster resilience through place-based arts, traditions, and technologies.